Modern Times (song): Release

-Chart performances
+Chart performance

 In France, the single entered the chart at No. 15 on February 29, 2004, and gained a few places every week until topping the chart for one week, on March 21.
 The weeks after, the single almost didn't stop to drop on the chart and totaled nine weeks in the top ten, 17 weeks in the top 50 and 25 weeks on the chart.
 It was certified Silver disc by the SNEP and was ranked No. 33 on the End of the Year Chart.